peterjlambert/petelambert.com/src/site/index.md

 ---

-(I'm a musician)[https://petelambertmusic.com], writing and recording music (currently working on my debut album), and I perform around Yorkshire.
+[I'm a musician](https://petelambertmusic.com), writing and recording music (currently working on my debut album), and I perform around Yorkshire.
 Since March 2020 I've been running [Lockdown Open Mic](https://lockdownopenmic.club), a virtual open mic night for the Covid generation.

 I love a bit of snowboarding but getting to mountains is tricky and I've got a bunch of bikes that I don't use enough.
 I pick up new hobbies and passions pretty easily and pretty frequently.
 If I’m given the opportunity to try something new I’ll usually take it.